gentzkow/lab-manual-archive/docs/readme.md

 ### Description
 Briefly describe the contents of the subdirectories and files.
 You do not necessarily need to describe each file separately, but a user should be able to look at the directory and understand the organization and purpose of the files.

+### Terms of Use
+What are the terms or restrictions for using the data or publishing findings?
+Either state these here or say where they can be found.

 ### Notes
 Note anything else you think we should record about the raw data.